stav888/Finals-Stav/01_questions/questions.md

 > Answer:

 Cosine similarity calculates the angle between two vectors.

 If two document vectors point in almost the same direction, it usually means the documents are similar in meaning, even if they don’t use exactly the same words.

-That’s why cosine similarity is often better than Euclidean distance for embeddings: cosine focuses on direction (meaning), while Euclidean distance is more affected by vector length.
+That’s why cosine similarity is often better than Euclidean distance for embeddings: cosine focuses on direction, while Euclidean distance is more affected by vector length.

 ---